apprentice3d/reality.capture-go-photoII3D/README.md

 - a [React](https://reactjs.org/) powered frontend, contained in `frontend_src` folder
 - a [Go](https://golang.org/) powered backend, mainly contained in `server` folder

-The suggested approach for experiments and developmentis to:
+The suggested approach for experiments and development is to:

  1. start the backed by running `go run main.go`
  2. start the frontend by switching to `frontend_src`, installing all